 God is faithful, by whom ye were called unto the fellowship of his Son Jesus Christ our Lord.

 1 Corinthians 1:9 (KJV)

-Jesus has made available everything we will ever need.
+Jesus through His finished works has already provided everything we will ever need.
 Our greatest breakthroughs come when we rest from struggling and striving, and instead fellowship with Jesus, enjoying His presence, praising Him for what He has already done.
 We will bear witness of His faithfulness in our lives.

 Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ Jesus before the world began,

 Every Believer has a call of God on their lives.
 Notice that our calling is not according to our works, but according to God’s purpose and grace.
 This means that, no matter what our past may have looked like or how unqualified we may feel, God has not only called us but graced us to step into His purposes for our lives.

 Remember me, O LORD, with the favour that thou bearest unto thy people: O visit me with thy salvation;

 Psalm 106:4 (KJV)

 When we receive salvation through placing our faith in the finished works of Jesus, we enter into the unmerited favor of God.
 This means that the blessing is on our lives, not because of our works or our efforts, but because of our faith and trust in Jesus.